Harold Shapinsky: Family

 His father was David Shapinsky (born circa 1896), a "cutter" in the garment trades.
 His mother, Alice Wolfe Shapinsky (born circa 1902), was very young when they met in the subway, according to some family stories.

 Both David and Alice were born in eastern Europe and came to the United States in the early part of the century.
-They had four sons; Aaron (December 8, 1919 – March 1984), Murray (d.
+They had four sons: Aaron (December 8, 1919 – March 1984), Murray (d.
 February 1970), Harold, and Buck.
 Young Harold was a gifted artist.
 Unfortunately, the family endured a bitter divorce, and afterwards his mother married Alex Matos, originally from Puerto Rico.
 Neither his mother nor his stepfather supported the young Harold's aspirations.

 Early life

 He struggled very much on his own, occasionally assisted by his brothers.
 He had several breakdowns along the way.
 In one instance, he was not eating properly and had no money, became sick and was thrown out of his apartment.
 His paintings were thrown into the street.
 Some were rescued by his brother Aaron.
 Some of his early work was destroyed by his parents or painted over by his stepfather.

+He served in the US Army in the 1950s, ultimately receiving a discharge due to his mental instability.

 While Harold Shapinsky ultimately found some encouragement from a circle of artists that would be known as the "New York School" of abstract expressionism, he became an associate of Jackson Pollock.